-Traveling to Japan is an experience full of discoveries, but unforeseen events can happen, including the loss of a flight.
+Traveling to Japan is an experience full of discoveries, but unforeseen events can happen, including missing a flight.
 Japan, with its organized structure, offers some solutions for those facing this type of problem.
 However, it is essential to know how to act to minimize losses, especially if visa issues or length of stay in the country come into play.

-Next, we will explore the main scenarios related to flight cancellations in Japan, how to handle local bureaucracy, and practical tips to prevent such situations from causing serious complications.
+Next, we will explore the main scenarios related to missed flights in Japan, how to deal with local bureaucracy, and practical tips to avoid situations like this from causing serious complications.

 What to do if you miss a domestic flight in Japan?

-Missing a domestic flight can seem disastrous, but there are ways to resolve the situation.
-Local airlines such as ANA, JAL, Peach, and Jetstar have specific rules for flight rebooking, although the costs can vary widely.
+Missing a domestic flight may seem disastrous, but there are ways to resolve the situation.
+Local airlines such as ANA, JAL, Peach, and Jetstar have specific rules for rebooking flights, although costs can vary widely.

-As soon as you realize you missed your flight, head to the airline counter at the airport.
-Some companies allow rebookings with lower fees if you report the delay quickly.
-Bring the public transport delay certificate if the reason for the delay was an issue with the trains or buses.
+As soon as you realize you missed your flight, go to the airline’s counter at the airport.
+Some companies allow rebooking with lower fees if you report the delay quickly.
+Bring the delay certificate from public transport if the reason for the delay was a problem with trains or buses.

 In emergency situations, checking other options may be more economical.
-Companies like Peach or Jetstar tend to offer more affordable prices, although availability depends on the time of year.
+Airlines like Peach or Jetstar often offer more affordable prices, although availability depends on the time of year.

 Use benefits for young people or special discounts